-A: Developing Good Leaders is the Qualitative Multiplier on any battlefield, the Most Dynamic Element of Combat Power
+A: Developing Good Leaders is the Qualitative Multiplier on any battlefield.

-47. Q. How does the Army Impart Professional Knowledge?
+61. Q. How does the Army impart professional knowledge?
+(CH 5)

 A: through Training and Education at both Individual and Unit Levels

-48. Q. What type of Culture does Mission Command want to Foster during Training?
+62. Q. What type of culture does mission command want to foster during training?
+(CH 5)

 A: a Culture of Trust, Mutual Understanding, and a Willingness to Learn from Mistakes

-49. Q. Army Training does more than develop Technical Expertise, it also Encourages Army Leaders to do what?
+63. Q. Army training does more than develop technical expertise, it also encourages Army Leaders to do what?
+(CH 5)

 A: Exercise Discretionary Judgments without Close Supervision; this Ability is Critically Important because of the Lethality of what we do

-50. Q. How do Individuals Develop Certification in detail?
+64. Q. How do individuals develop certification in detail?
+(CH 5)